Action-angle coordinates for surface group representations in genus zero: Introduction

 is an isomorphism of symplectic toric manifolds. \end{thmx}

-Both spaces involved in the statement of Theorem \ref{thm:symplectomorphism-intro} are equipped with a natural symplectic structure: the Goldman symplectic form for the character variety and the Fubini-Study form for the complex projective space.
-It was already proven in \cite{DeTh19} that the two spaces are isomorphic by Delzant's classification of symplectic toric manifolds.
-Theorem \ref{thm:symplectomorphism-intro} provides an explicit isomorphism.
+Both spaces involved in the statement of Theorem ~\ref{thm:symplectomorphism-intro} are equipped with a natural symplectic structure: the Goldman symplectic form $\omega_\G$ for the character variety and the Fubini-Study form for the complex projective space.
+It is known since \cite{DeTh19} that each Deroin-Tholozan character variety and $\CP^{n-3}$ are abstractly isomorphic.
+It is a consequence of Delzant's classification of symplectic toric manifolds.
+Theorem ~\ref{thm:symplectomorphism-intro} goes one step further and provides an explicit isomorphism.